-From the architect.
+Text description provided by the architects.
 At the root of the project: a round, fluid and generous shape, as a metaphor of a universe of ice.
 As its construction progressed: a sea monster, a whale covered with 200,000 aluminum scales.

 The new ice rink of Liège is embedded into a crevice of the Médiacité, private real estate development project which came to redevelop a former industrial site on the right bank of the Meuse.
 It inherits several constraints that it clarifies in an autonomous and unitary form, until incorporating the access to the mall’s car park in its climax: the whale’s head.